 - The accounts were approved last month, and transaction processing is just beginning, the publication reported.

 The deal with Coinbase and Gemini continues JPMorgan's warming trend toward crypto platforms.
-As recently as 2017, the bank’s CEO, Jamie Dimon, called bitcoin "a fraud" and said he would fire "in a second" anyone at JPMorgan found to be trading in bitcoin.
+As recently as 2017, the bank’s CEO, Jamie Dimon, called bitcoin "a fraud" and said he would fire "in a second" anyone at JPMorgan found to be trading in the digital currency.

 "It's not a real thing, eventually it will be closed," Dimon said during the Delivering Alpha conference that year.
 "It won’t end well.
 Someone is going to get killed.